Chart Color Schemes

 Infrastructure

-Latrobe has limited levels of nearby infrastructure activity, ranking in the 12thth percentile nationally
+Latrobe has limited levels of nearby infrastructure activity, ranking in the 13thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects likely to affect the area.
-Notable ones are North West Hospitals Masterplan - Mersey Community Hospital, Bass Highway Cool Storage Development, Latrobe Flood Levees Project, and Sassafras Wesley Vale Irrigation Scheme Augmentation.
-The following list details those most relevant.
+AreaSearch has identified 16 infrastructure projects that could impact a specific area.
+Notable projects include North West Hospitals Masterplan - Mersey Community Hospital, Bass Highway Cool Storage Development, Latrobe Flood Levees Project, and Sassafras Wesley Vale Irrigation Scheme Augmentation.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.